6 Things to Know About Pine Straw Mulch

 6. Pine straw mulch isn’t the best option for preventing weeds.

 While pine straw makes an excellent protective covering to maintain soil temperature, structure, and moisture levels, it does have a weak point.
 Compared with other mulch types, it does not do a great job of smothering weeds.
-The open structure allows moisture and light to penetrate deeply into the surface, which encourages weed seed germination.
+The open structure of pine needle mulch allows moisture and light to penetrate deeply into the surface, which encourages weed seed germination.
 It also makes a wonderful habitat for trailing perennials like Virginia creeper, bermuda grass, poison ivy, and others to spread where they’re not wanted.

 Control weeds in mulched areas by maintaining a 3-inch deep layer of pine straw, applying weed preventer, pulling weeds before they go to seed, and by spraying judiciously with liquid weed killer.